 Design and Coding

-Many people use premium themes as a profit source, and they end up putting considerable work into the themes to make sure that they stand up against the competition.
+Many people use premium themes as a profit source, and they end up putting considerable work into the themes to make sure that they stand up against the competition, unlike free themes.

 In fact, many themes that are targeted in this way tend to make it easy for people to do the tasks of setting up online stores.